antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

     The genome browser can directly be accessed from the main menu including many basic functionalities.

-Step 4: Working with multiple samples listed within a track
+Step 4: Adding annotations to the Genome Browser view
 ---------------
 You can add many annotations to your Genome Browser view.
 Don't forget to click **redraw** in the middle menu block, every time you changed annotation(s) setting(s) for it to take effect.